cmda-minor-web/real-time-web-2021/README.md

 ## How to use?
 1. Download the zip-file or clone the repo
-2. Run `npm i` inside the terminal to install dependency packages 3.
+2. Run `npm i` inside the terminal to install dependency packages
+3. Run the application in local or development mode:
-    a.
-Run `npm run start` to start the local environment
+    1. `npm run start`
-    b.
-Run `npm run dev` to start nodemon's development server
+    2. `npm run dev`